rupal11/DS_Algo_Practice_Question/README.md

    l.
 Check is the array is sorted
    m.
 Insert in an sorted array
    n.
 Rearrange
-   n.
+   o.
 Merge
-   o.
+   p.
 Union
-   p.
+   q.
 Intersection
-   q.
+   r.
 Difference

 3. Strings(C-style)